Compensation and Benefits

 Do residents receive vacation time?

-Residents receive 10 days of paid time off.
+Residents receive 80 hours of personal leave and eight paid holidays.
+Residents will be required to work 1 major and 1 minor holiday.
+The holiday time worked will be chosen by the department scheduler.
 Educational leave is granted at the Residency Program Director's discretion.
 Coverage of educational expenses is available as the annual budget allows.

 What are the other benefits of being a pharmacy resident at OHSU?